bcheikes/csc-249-p2-banking-client-server/README.md

 You must submit these work products:

 1. Source code for your bank_server and atm_client.
 Ideally, this will be a link to your public Git code repository.
 (Use of Git is encouraged but not required; you may instead upload your individual Python files directly to Gradescope without involving Git.)
 2. A message specification document.
-This document must include a written description of the application-layer message protocol you developed for communications sent between the client and the server.
-You **must** document your message formats using the IETF-standard Augmented Backus–Naur form (ABNF).
+This document must include a written description of the application-layer message protocol you developed for communications that are sent between the client and the server.
+You **must** document your message formats using Augmented Backus–Naur form (ABNF).
 (For more details on ABNF, see [https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_form].)

 ## Teamwork Policy

 **For this project, submissions from two-person teams are welcome**.

+Teams should consider code revisions that enable the atm_client and bank_server to use real IP addresses instead of the loopback address.
+In this way, one team member could focus on client development and the other on server development, then the team members could test their components from different locations.
+This could be very cool!

 ## Getting Help